zammad/zammad-admin-documentation/manage-scheduler.rst

 .. warning:: While it is possible to delegate scheduler permissions to normal agents with the ``admin/scheduler`` permission, it is inadvisable to do so.
 Malicious agents could use a scheduler to access tickets in restricted groups (by moving them to a non-restricted group) or to delete arbitrary tickets.

 .. hint:: Schedulers can be used to send periodic reminder emails.
-Use :doc:`system variables </system-variables>` to build highly-customized email templates.
+Use :doc:`/system-variables` to build highly-customized email templates.

 Add a new scheduler
 ===================